gatling/gatling/src/sphinx/http/http_check.rst

 Returns the response time of this request in milliseconds = the time between starting to send the request and finishing to receive the response.

-.. _http-check-latency:

-* ``latencyInMillis``

-Returns the latency of this request in milliseconds = the time between finishing to send the request and starting to receive the response.

 .. _http-check-body-string:

 * ``bodyString``